pramnora/NodeJS/README.md

 Furthermore, NodeJS is incredibly simple and easy to both install/uninstall.
 Just go along to...
 https://nodejs.org/en/
 ...and, on the front page it has 2 x download buttons: [LTS]/[Current].
-I usually pick to download what is the current version...which also tends to be the most up to date version, as well.
-Right now, I'm using Windows 10; and, this will download the Windows automatic set up (.msi) file.
-After this file has downloaded, you simply click on it to run; and, then, check ok to accept all of the defaults; finally, click on Finish; and, you're all done...in just merely minutes.
+I usually pick to download what is the current most version...which also tends to be the most up to date version, as well.
+Right now, I'm using Windows 10; and, this will download the Windows automatic set up (.msi) file; after this file has completed downloading; then, you simply click on it to run; and, keep on clicking [OK] to accept all of the program defaults; finally, click on [Finish]; and, that's it, you're all done...in just merely a few minutes.

+-(*NOTE*: If you ever wish to uninstall Node; then, it really is quite as simple and straight forwards as uninstalling any other Windows program; just look inside of Programs Manager; and, then, click: Uninstall.)-

 Next, go and run a DOS prompt...use [Windows Picture Icon key] + [R]...and, type in: cmd...next, press [OK].
 Then, if you type in at the DOS command prompt either of the two following commands it will tell you which version you are using:

 node -v
 npm -v

-NOTE: Downloading NodeJS does, automatically, come with NPM/Node Package Manager.
+*NOTE*: Downloading NodeJS does, automatically, come with NPM/Node Package Manager.

 Now, in order to load Node to run inside of Windows DOS Prompt; simply, type in...